Sexual assaults on campus

 What do I do if I have been sexually assaulted?

 Victims often feel a deep sense of shame about what has happened to them even though it was in no way their fault.
-If you are not ready to report the assault to the police, you could consider confiding in a counsellor, your GP or a support service, whoever you feel most comfortable with.
+If you are not ready to report the assault to the police, you could consider confiding in a counsellor, your GP or support service, or whoever you feel most comfortable with.

 If you are considering not reporting the sexual assault, remember that your courage to take action could stop other people from experiencing what you did